sigmaister/copy_CollapsOS/recipes/sms/README.md

 ## Usage

-On boot, you will get a regular Collapse OS shell.
+On boot, you will get a regular Collapse OS BASIC shell.
 See the rest of the documentation for shell usage instructions.

 The particularity here is that, unlike with the RC2014, we don't access Collapse